While comprehensive coverage will pay for damages, is it better to pay out-of-pocket?

 Your auto insurance policy likely covers windshield repair or replacement, though you will need to carry comprehensive coverage.
 However, using your insurance may not be the best or cheapest way to take care of windshield damage.

 Read on to find out more about how insurance companies handle auto glass damage.
+Or, enter your ZIP code above if you're ready to start comparing quotes—it's free!

 Your windshield and auto glass are covered by your car insurance if you carry comprehensive coverage.
 This coverage can protect your vehicle from non-collision damages including weather damage (like hail, flooding, etc.), theft and animal damage (including colliding with larger animals such as deer).
 When paired with collision coverage, this combination is often referred to as “full coverage.”
 Consider adding comprehensive coverage if your vehicle is worth $4,000 or more.
 Bear in mind that comprehensive claims are often subject to a deductible.